 You can try Freshdesk for 21 days without committing.
 Or if you’re a small business, the reasonable Growth plan is priced at $18 per month and billed per month.
 The Starter plan has many of the best help desk tools to get you started, including a workflow automator, self-service portal, and incident management.
 On the other end of the spectrum, the $95 per month Enterprise plan also comes with AI-powered agent assistance.

 - Canned responses

 - Chatbot powered by Freddy AI

-How do you choose the right SaaS helpdesk software?
+How do you choose the right SaaS help desk software?

 Siloed tools like email inboxes and spreadsheets get in the way of excellent customer (and agent) experiences.
-With the right help desk system, support teams are equipped with all the tools they need to provide quick, personal service.
+With the right help desk system, support teams are equipped with all the tools they need to provide quick, personalized service.

 When evaluating any SaaS help desk software, consider the following questions:

 Does the help desk software fit your business?

 Your help desk software needs to fit your company’s growth goals, budget, service priorities, customer profile, existing workflows, and systems.
 After all, you should be spending time serving customers, not patching together a help desk solution.